-Sadly, lead poisoning is one of the most common health problems impacting American children today, affecting almost a quarter of children in the U.S. under the age of six as of 2006.
-However, by eliminating persistent sources of the mineral, such as lead-based paint and lead-contaminated dust in and around older homes, we can help take strides toward stopping this frightening health hazard.
+Sadly, lead poisoning is one of the most common health problems impacting American children today, affecting roughly half a million children in the U.S. ages five and under as of 2017.

 Our Experience in Lead Poisoning Cases